WNderitu/machinelearningone_capstone_project/README.md

 ## Introduction
 The purpose of the project is to advise PowerCo on how to retain their customers.
 PowerCo is a Major gas & electricity utility company that supplies to small & medium sized enterprises.
 Powerco has consulted BCG X, a consulting company to advise them on how to retain their customers.

-This is a capstone project for a machine learning module done for a data science course.
+This is a capstone project for a Supervised Machine learning module done for a data science course.

 ### Methods Used
 - Descriptive statistics